 Product Details and Ordering

 We understand that sometimes a proper diagnosis may take more than just an office visit.
 Symptoms may not appear until after your patient has left their appointment.
-Our selection of Holter monitoring systems can be worn for up to seventy-two hours to monitor patient's heart rate and collect sufficient data for an accurate diagnosis.
+Our selection of Holter monitoring devices and systems can be worn for up to seventy-two hours to monitor patient's heart rate and collect sufficient data for an accurate diagnosis.
 Our products are designed with easy-to-use technology and patient comfort in mind.

 Once you've selected the holter monitor device that best fits your health care facility needs, contact our equipment specialists regarding any questions.
 Our specialist will be with you throughout the purchasing journey offering expert advice and guidance.